createdotmatt/API-Documentation/README.md

 #Create.
 API

 This is our beta API, which gives you access to the majority of our customers resources within the application.
-We plan on releasing with most of the planned resources, but some will follow in a later release, this is outlined in the introduction.
+We will be rolling out different resources as they're needed.
+Currently we're focusing on Shop related resources (Products, Orders e.t.c.)

 ## Raising Issues or Suggestions
 Issues with the API or Documentation can be raised as issues on this repository ([click here](https://github.com/createdotnet/API-Documentation/issues)).
 They'll be labelled appropriately and can be discussed openly here.